Detecting and diagnosing prior and likelihood sensitivity with power-scaling

 In contrast, prior sensitivity can result from two primary causes, both of which are indications that the model may have an issue: 1) \textit{prior-data conflict} and 2) \textit{likelihood noninformativity}.
 In the case of prior-data conflict, the posterior will exhibit both prior and likelihood sensitivity, whereas in the case of likelihood noninformativity (in relation to the prior) there will be some marginal posteriors which are not as sensitive to likelihood power-scaling as they are to prior power-scaling (or not at all sensitive to likelihood power-scaling).

 Prior-data conflict~\citep{walter2009,evansCheckingPriordataConflict2006,nottCheckingPriorDataConflict2020} can arise due to intentionally or unintentionally informative priors disagreeing with, but not being dominated by, the likelihood.
-When this is the case, the posterior will be sensitive to power-scaling both the prior and the likelihood, as illustrated in Figure~\ref{fig:conflict-1}.
-When prior-data conflict has been detected, the modeller may wish to modify the model by using a less informative prior~\citep[see][]{evansWeakInformativityInformation2011,nottUsingPriorExpansions2020} or using heavy-tailed distributions~\citep{gagnon2021robustness,ohaganBayesianHeavytailedModels2012}.
+When this is the case, the posterior will be sensitive to power-scaling both the prior and the likelihood, as illustrated in Figure~\ref{fig:conflict-2}.
+When prior-data conflict has been detected, the modeller may wish to modify the model by using a less informative prior~\citep[e.g.,][]{evansWeakInformativityInformation2011,nottUsingPriorExpansions2020} or using heavy-tailed distributions~\citep[e.g.,][]{gagnon2021robustness,ohaganBayesianHeavytailedModels2012}.